Compression Gloves And Gauntlets

 If your healthcare provider does recommend compression at night, there are specialized nighttime wear compression garments.

-• How Do I Care For And Clean My Compression Glove Or Gauntlet
+• How Do I Care For And Clean My Hand Compression Glove Or Gauntlet

-• How Often Should I Replace My Compression Gloves Or Gauntlet
+• How Often Should I Replace My Hand Compression Gloves Or Gauntlet

 • Compression gloves and gauntlets lose elasticity (and effectiveness) over time and generally should be replaced every 3-6 months.

-• Do I Need A Prescription To Get A Compression Glove Or Gauntlet
+• Do I Need A Prescription To Get A Hand Compression Glove Or Gauntlet

 • No. You can order all of our compression gloves and gauntlets without a prescription.
 However, we do recommend that you consult a healthcare professional to ensure that you get the recommended garment, if you are unsure as to what you need.

-• Do Insurance Companies Cover Compression Gloves And Gauntlets
+• Do Insurance Companies Cover Compression Gloves For Hands And Compression Gauntlets

-• Some insurance plans cover compression gloves and gauntlets, with a prescription.
+• Some insurance plans cover hand gauntlets and compression gloves for hand swelling, with a prescription.
 Check with your insurance provider for specifics about your coverage.

-• Does Medicare Cover Compression Gloves And Gauntlets
+• Does Medicare Cover Compression Gloves For Hands And Hand Gauntlets

 • Starting in January 2024, thanks to the Lymphedema Treatment Act, Medicare began covering compression products, including compression gloves and gauntlets.
 The Medicare Part B coverage is limited to: 3 daytime compression garments per affected body part (every 6 months) and 2 nighttime compression garments per affected body part (every 6 months).
 Click here to read more about the Lymphedema Treatment Act and how to order compression gloves and gauntlets.